lujic/EDMFrame/README.md

 *******************************************************************
 Diese Arbeit wurde mit einem netidee Stipendium gefördert.
-This work was funded with a netidee scholarship.
+This work was supported with a netidee scholarship.

 ![Image of netidee](https://www.netidee.at/themes/Netidee/images/netidee-logo-color.svg)